Xilinx/imagebuilder/README.md

 -d specifies the "root" directory (paths in the config file are relative to it), this is not a working directory (any output file locations are specified in the config and any temporary files are in /tmp)\
--t specifies the u-boot command to load the binaries. "tftp", "sd" and "scsi" are shorthands for "tftpb", "load mmc 0:1" and "load scsi 0:1", but actually any arbitrary command can be used, for instance -t "fatload" is valid.
+-t specifies the u-boot command to load the binaries. "tftp", "sd", "usb" and "scsi" are shorthands for "tftpb", "load mmc 0:1", "fatload usb 0:1" and "load scsi 0:1", but actually any arbitrary command can be used, for instance -t "fatload" is valid.
 The only special commands are: fit, which generates a FIT image using a script, and fit_std, which produces a standard style of fit image without a script, but has issues with dom0less configurations and isn't recommended. \